o-ran-sc/ric-plt-lib-rmr/docs/rmr_set_stimeout.3.rst

-when the underlying transport mechanism indicates *timeout* or *again,* the application should invoke this function and pass a value of 0 (zero) for *rloops.* With this setting, all RMr send operations will attempt a send operation only **once,** returning immediately to the caller with the state of that single attempt.
+when the underlying transport mechanism indicates *timeout* or *again,* the application should invoke this function and pass a value of 0 (zero) for *rloops.* With this setting, all RMR send operations will attempt a send operation only **once,** returning immediately to the caller with the state of that single attempt.